College of Arts and Sciences

 At the core of our programs, many unique to the region, are the analytical, cognitive, and expressive skills needed to assimilate and advance knowledge.
 An arts and sciences education focuses on an understanding of the human condition—past and present—and the world in which we live.
 It emphasizes a humanistic and aesthetic appreciation of cultural life as well as valuing of science and its methodology in which intellect, logical processes, ethical perspectives, and problem solving are vital.
 The strong research and creative activities of our faculty encourage students toward a life of learning and reflection.

-The College offers interdepartmental majors that lead to baccalaureate degrees in Graphic Design, Environmental Science, Afro-American Studies and Communication, Afro-American Studies and English, and Computer Information Systems and Mathematics as well.
+The College offers interdepartmental majors that lead to baccalaureate degrees in Graphic Design, Environmental Science, African American and African Diaspora Studies and Communication, African American and African Diaspora Studies and English, and Computer Information Systems and Mathematics as well.

 In addition to undergraduate education leading to the bachelor's degree, which prepares students for citizenship as well as for professional training and graduate study, the programs of the College of Arts and Sciences provide students in the College of Health and Human Services, the School of Business and Economics and the School of Education with courses that are a foundation for those professional programs.Postbaccalaureate certificates are offered in Computer Information Systems, Community Development and Urban Studies, and Race-Ethnic Studies to students who already hold a baccalaureate degree.
 The college offers a Master of Liberal Studies degree for students who hold a bachelors degree and wish to pursue a broad interdisciplinary program of study and a Master of Science in Clinical Counseling with a specialization in drug and alcohol counseling for students who are preparing themselves for a career in addictions treatment.